Quality

 DMAIC

-Six Sigma's five steps for quality improvement.
+A five-step approach for quality improvement used by Six Sigma.
 DMAIC stands for define, measure, analyze, improve, and control.

-The department within an organization responsible for creating the design of a product.
-Engineering uses customer requirements to create product specifications.
+The area of an organization that is responsible for creating the design of a product.
+The engineering department uses customer requirements to create product specifications.

 external customers